benedekrozemberczki/DANMF/README.md

 ### Examples

-The following commands learn a graph embedding and write the embedding to disk.
-The node representations are ordered by the ID.
-The layer sizes are always set manually.
+The following commands learn a graph embedding and write this embedding to disk.
+The node representations are ordered by node identifiers.
+Layer sizes are always set manually.

 Creating a DANMF embedding of the default dataset with a 128-64-32-16 architecture.
 Saving the embedding at the default path.
 ```